BhairaveeDumale/Projects/Zepto Vs Blinkit/README.md

 Faster delivery is the most important factor influencing app choice.

-Over 75% of users actively compare prices before ordering.
+60% of users may compare prices before ordering.